MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/mac-preferences.md

 ##### Type of exclusion

-Specifies the type of content excluded from the scan.
+Specify content excluded from being scanned by type.

 |||
 |:---|:---|